 Occasionally, I used to rent a bicycle from Navapura.
 In those days, if we pay 1 rupee, we could ride for 1 hour.
 Once I lost my way in Navapura.
 By God’s grace, some nice young folks helped me reach my apartment.

 During vacation, the flat mates used to play carom, chess, and cards.
-I was good in cards especially “charsobees”, “donkey”, “judgement”.
+I enjoyed playing “charsobees”, “donkey”, “judgement”.

-I was glued to the television set whenever there was a cricket match.
-I used to watch all the matches when India played.
+I was glued to the television set whenever there was a cricket match between India and any country.

 We were fortunate to have Ashish and Dolly family on the fourth floor.
 I loved the aunty’s Kadla curry.
 During summer time, I used to sleep with them on the terrace.
 Many families would be sleeping on the terrace to escape the summer heat.
-We used to play antakshiri at night.
+We played antakshiri at night.

 I remember the trip to Ajwa Nimeta.
 It was a common place to visit from our school.